There are many ways to trade and make money in the financial markets.

 The best swing trading books are written by experienced traders with in-depth knowledge of this type of stock trading.

-Swing traders have to learn how to navigate the volatile markets by making and holding trades for a short period, such as days to a few weeks.
+Swing traders must learn how to navigate the volatile markets by making and holding trades for a short period, such as days to a few weeks.

 Learning the right swing trading strategies can give you the insight to be as effective as the pros who work on the trading room floor.